MarkNoordraven/summaries/illuvium-notes.md

 - Kieran has turned bullish Axie now that they raised 124 million dollars to expand their team
 - Kieran is speaking to people from AAA gaming who will start developing blockchain games, but it could take years as games take years to build.
 - Kieran started investing more into Play to Earn as he gets pitches and is asked to be a seed investor.
-- Guild of Guardians, Ember Swords and Star Atlas, Flappy Birds, Scifer.
+- Guild of Guardians, Ember Swords and Star Atlas, Flappy Birds, Scifer are games that seem interesting to the panel